 * * *

 The writing thing?
 I do a lot of it.
 As of January 2021, I've published forty books (twelve of which are sold out) - in paperback and ebook form - and many more in progress.

-If you're interested in pagan/magical fantasy, science fantasy, horror, weird horror - or that channelled tradition I mentioned in the opening paragraph - do visit my personal site by clicking here, or go directly to my publishing site by clicking here.
+If you're interested in pagan/magical fantasy, science fiction/fantasy, horror, weird horror - or that channelled tradition I mentioned in the opening paragraph - do visit my personal site by clicking here, or go directly to my publishing site by clicking here.